You agree to the privacy policy below, and the Privacy Policy for Substack, the technology provider.

 I use the following sub-processors to manage this website, security, and receive emails.

-• Substack: I use Substack to host this newsletter, to engage with my adoring readership, and to host the Chance Conversations podcast.
+• Substack: I use Substack to host this newsletter, to engage with my readership, and to host the Chance Conversations podcast.
 Substack is based in the US and abides by the EU-US Data Privacy Framework (DPF), for what it’s worth.
 (Substack Privacy Policy)

 • Stripe: I use Stripe to process payments from subscribers.
 Stripe is based in the US and abides by the DPF.
 (Stripe Privacy Policy)